Paradoxa Stoicorum: History

 The work was written sometime around 46 BC.
 The work is dedicated to Marcus Brutus.
-In the introduction, Cicero praises Brutus' uncle Cato the Younger who was still alive at this date.
+In the introduction, Cicero praises Brutus' uncle Cato the Younger.

 Cicero was motivated to write the work in order to re-express Stoic arguments within the language of rhetorical Latin.
 Cicero states his intention is to make a version of an original Greek work in a language appropriate for the mode of the Forum.
 He defends the paradoxes with popular arguments, sometimes hardly more than a play upon words, and illustrates them with anecdotes from history.
 It is thought that he did not regard these essays as serious works of philosophy, but rather as rhetorical exercises.
 Elsewhere Cicero criticizes these paradoxes: especially De Finibus iv.
 74–77 and Pro Murena 60–66.

 The earliest manuscript dates are from the 9th century.
 The Paradoxa Stoicorum is notable for being one of the first printed books.
 In 1465 Johann Fust and Peter Schöffer printed the work together with Cicero's de Officiis having taken control of the Gutenberg press at Mainz.

 In the 16th century, Marcantonius Majoragio wrote a work criticising Cicero, entitled the Antiparadoxon.
 Majoragio believed that Cicero's work was un-Socratic, and furthermore that the arguments were unskilful and false.